Fairbanks to Paxson

 There is a trail connecting Lost Lake and Quartz Lake.
 There are 12 camp sites at Lost Lake.
 Facilities include picnic area, water and toilets.
 Lost Lake is not stocked but its small picnic area is a favorite spot for those who want to enjoy the area’s scenery and wildlife.

-Big Delta Bridge over Tanana River and Trans-Alaska Pipeline Bridge elevated 40 ft. above the Tanana River, this 1200-ft. bridge is the second longest on the route.
-(The longest crosses the Yukon River north of Fairbanks).
+Big Delta Bridge and Trans-Alaska Pipeline Bridge over the Tanana River.
+This 1200-ft. bridge is the second longest on the Richardson Highway (The longest crosses the Yukon River north of Fairbanks).
 Good view of the Alaska Range to the south.
 Large parking area at east end of bridge.

 Tanana Trading Post and Tesoro Gas station to South side of highway.
 Big Delta State Historical Park and turn off to Rika’s Roadhouse on North side of highway.